thorlucas/Market-Snake/README.md

 This Python library is designed easily script stock market indicators and alerts.

 Indicators such as the MACD can provide insight into the trends the market is taking.
-However, these changes often occur quickly, and they are often missed if you are not paying attention to the market.
+However, these changes can occur quickly, and they are often missed if you are not paying attention to the market.
 Alerts help you quickly send out messages so you won't miss a thing.

+You can also easily script your own indicators and alerts.

 This library is still in early development.
 It currently uses the free AlphaVantage API to fetch price data, and indicators are calculated on top of this data.

-# Using Market Watch
+Alerts can currently be sent by email.

+# Getting Started

 ## Configuration